Vivian E. Browne: Activism

+Browne participated in activist movements in the New York art scene of the 1960s and 1970s, including the Harlem on My Mind protest and BECC protests at the Whitney Museum of American Art.
 Many of Browne's works, particularly those from the 1960s, showcase her dissatisfaction with the struggles of growing up as a disenfranchised black woman.
 "Black art is political.
 If it's not political, it's not black art".
 While she fought for equality, she was not optimistic about attitudes changing soon, and self categorized her look at art into two categories.
 "When I am political, I am painting as a black or as a woman or both.
 Otherwise, I am just a member of the human race."
-She taught the History of Black Art at Rutgers University, and served as chair of the department from 1975 to 1978.

 Browne contributed to, and served as an advisor to, HERESIES: A Feminist Publication on Art and Politics, including serving on the editorial collective for issue #15, Racism is the Issue.

-Major Achievements
+Achievements

 In addition to serving as a professor and department chair at Rutgers, Browne was honored most notably for her political works showcasing her life as a black woman.
 She served as a Fulbright panelist in 1990, and spent much of her time in the 70s and 80s in exhibit curation and symposia.
 Her many experiences as a panelist include the 1971 NYC's Art Student's League's Symposium on Afro-American Art, the 1973, 1974 and 1976 National Conference of Artists and the NEA amongst others.
 She was also part of the Soho20 Chelsea, a Broome Street gallery.
 Additionally, she has been featured in over 80 group and solo exhibitions, including at the Museum of Modern Art (MoMA) and the Orlando Gallery and the Black Art Festival in Atlanta, Georgia.